plutov/pliutau.com/content/ultimate-clickhouse-helm-chart.md

 ### Scalability

 Since you decided to use ClickHouse you're expecting a lot of data in your system.
 You have to prepare your cluster to be able to read and write this data.
 ClickHouse has different ways to setup the replication, for example [circular replication cluster topology](https://www.altinity.com/blog/2018/5/10/circular-replication-cluster-topology-in-clickhouse), or [data distribution](https://www.altinity.com/blog/2017/6/5/clickhouse-data-distribution).
-What's common here is that you need an easy way to scale your cluster, add shards, or add replicas.
+What's common here is that you need an easy way to scale your cluster, add/remove shards, or add/remove replicas.

 ### Monitoring

-When you have it deployed it's crucial to have a monitoring of everything related to it, because you don't want to be blind with TBs of data.
+It's crucial to have a monitoring of everything when you deployed it, because you don't want to be blind with TBs of data.

 ### GUI (or optional?)

 Sometimes it's very handy to have web-based gui to run some queries, of course with limited access.
+It is also fine to use ClickHouse CLI.

 ### Security